lukes/nano-stream-ws/README.md

 # nano-stream-ws

-This library is a tiny and lightweight node websocket server that streams block data from a [nano currency](https://nano.org/) node as websocket messages.
+A tiny and performant websocket server that streams block data from a [nano currency](https://nano.org/) node.

 ## Installation